binaryage/chromex/readme.md

 callback function.
 See [chromex-sample](https://github.com/binaryage/chromex-sample/blob/master/src/background/chromex_sample/background/core.cljs) for example usage.
 Refer to [Chrome's API docs](https://developer.chrome.com/extensions/api_index) for specific event objects.

-Note: instead of calling tap-<some>-events you could call `tap-all-events`.
+Note: instead of calling tap-some-events you could call `tap-all-events`.
 This is a convenience function which will tap events on all valid non-deprecated event objects in given namespace.
 For example `tabs/tap-all-events` will subscribe to all existing tabs events in latest API version.